Zadok the Priest: Text

-Part of the traditional content of British coronations, the texts for all four anthems were picked by Handel—a personal selection from the most accessible account of an earlier coronation, the Coronation of James II and VII and Mary in 1685.
-The text is a translation of the traditional antiphon, Unxerunt Salomonem, itself derived from the biblical account of the anointing of Solomon by the priest Zadok (1 Kings 1:38-40).

-These words have been used in every English, and later British, coronation since that of King Edgar at Bath Abbey in 973.
-An earlier setting is thought to have been written by Thomas Tomkins for the coronation of King Charles I in 1626, the text of which has survived but not the music.

-Henry Lawes wrote another for the coronation of King Charles II in 1661.
-This was also sung at James II's in 1685, although the music may have been amended to accommodate changes to the text made by Archbishop William Sancroft.
+The text of Zadok the Priest is a translation of the traditional antiphon Unxerunt Salomonem, itself derived from the biblical account of the anointing of Solomon by the priest Zadok.
+This antiphon has formed part of the English coronation service since at least the 10th century, having been sung at the coronation of King Edgar at Bath Abbey in 973.
+Thomas Tomkins is thought to have composed a version of it for the coronation of Charles I in 1626, the text of which has survived but not the music.
+Henry Lawes wrote another for the coronation of Charles II in 1661.
+This was also sung at James II's coronation in 1685, although the music may have been amended to accommodate changes to the text made by Archbishop William Sancroft.

-At the coronation itself on 11 October 1727, the choir of Westminster Abbey sang Zadok the Priest in the wrong part of the service; they had earlier entirely forgotten to sing one anthem and another ended "in confusion".
+At the coronation of George II on 11 October 1727, the choir of Westminster Abbey sang Zadok the Priest in the wrong part of the service; they had earlier entirely forgotten to sing one anthem, and another ended "in confusion".